ThauanyAA/ThauanyAA/README.md

-# Hi there! 👋 I'm Thauany Araujo Alves
+# Hi there! 👋 I'm Thauany Alves
 I'm a **Frontend Developer** passionate about building beautiful and functional web applications.
 With **5 years of experience in React**, I'm always looking for ways to improve my skills and create amazing user experiences.

 ## 🚀 About Me